kanboard/kanboard/doc/postgresql-configuration.markdown

 psql -U postgres my_database < app/Schema/Sql/postgres.sql
 ```

-The file `app/Schema/Sql/postgres.sql` is a sql dump that represent the last version of the database.
+The file `app/Schema/Sql/postgres.sql` is a sql dump that represents the last version of the database.